satra/NiPyPe-Paper/nipype_paper.rst

 .. figure:: images/image04.png
    :align: center
    :alt:
-Figure html\_help.
+Figure 5.
 HTML help page for dtfit command from Camino.
 This was generated based on the Interface code: description and example was taken from the class docstring and inputs/outputs were list was created using traited input/output specification.

 A framework for comparative algorithm development and dissemination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~